| Did you know there are ticket windows at the Cameron Street entrance to the large

 riders come from the aformentioned Zone 5, Region 5, which produced three straight winners that day as Brady Martino of SCAD (not pictured) won the team novice flat class which took

-National Reining Horse Association Individual Open Reining: 1.
+place between those of Murtha and Hayes. | National Reining Horse Association Individual Open Reining: 1.
 Morgan

 Knerr, University of Findlay.
 2. Tyler Kirby, Ohio State University.